floriannicolas/pokemon-tcg-wonder-pick-app/README.md

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments
-- Pokémon TCG for inspiration
-- Next.js team for the amazing framework
-- The Pokémon Company for the card designs
-## Disclaimer
-This is a fan-made project and is not affiliated with, sponsored, or endorsed by Nintendo, The Pokémon Company, or Game Freak.

 ```
 Would you like me to:
 1. Add more technical details about specific features?